thdrmz/Getopt-ArgParse/README.md

 : A word starting with an <alpha> followed by <alphanum> and the charakters - and.
 This word will be used at options starting with double dash '--'.

 required
-: Boolean defauls to Bool::False, when true and option is not given aften argument parsing a X::GP::MissedOption Exception should be thrown.
+: Boolean defauls toFalse, when true and option is not given aften argument parsing a X::GP::MissedOption Exception should be thrown.

 help
 : A text describing the option.